ParadiseSS13/Paradise/.github/PULL_REQUEST_TEMPLATE.md

-**What does this PR tweak:**
+**What does this PR do:**
-Include a small description of what your PR changes
+Include a small to medium description of what your PR changes.
+Feel free to give it a little flourish if you want to show off a new feature more completely.

-**Why is this better:**
-This is your reasoning for why the PR should be merged

 **Images of sprite/map changes (IF APPLICABLE):**
 If you did not make a map or sprite edit, you may leave this section blank.
 You may include a gif of your feature if you want